The Singular Cohomology Ring of a Matroid: Background and notation

-\begin{definition} For a basis $B$, we define $\ea(B)$, $ \ep(B) $, and $ \ia(B) $ to be the number of externally active, externally passive, and internally active elements with respect to $B$.
-Let $ \EP(B) $ be the set of externally passive elements with respect to $B$. \end{definition}

-The generating function of bases of $\M$ with given internal and external activity is the \emph{Tutte polynomial}.
-This polynomial specializes to many classical invariants of graphs and matroids \cite{brylawskiOxley}.
+\begin{definition} Fix a basis $ B \in \mathcal{B}(M) $. \begin{enumerate} \item An element $ x \in [n] \setminus B $ is \emph{externally active} with respect to $ B$ if $ x $ is the smallest element of the fundamental circuit $ C_{B \cup x} $.
+Otherwise, $ x $ is \emph{externally passive} with respect to $B$. \item An element $ x \in B $ is \emph{internally active} with respect to $B$ if it is externally active with respect to the dual basis $[n]\setminus B $ in the dual matroid $ M^{*} $. \end{enumerate} We define $ \EP(B) \subseteq [n] $ to be the set of externally active elements with respect to $ B $ and $ \ea(B) $, $ \ep(B) $, and $ \ia(B) $ to be the number of externally active, externally passive, and internally active elements with respect to $B$, respectively.